mathesar-foundation/mathesar-wiki/meeting-notes/2023-03/2023-03-17-installation-improvements-meeting.md

 - https://matrix-org.github.io/synapse/latest/setup/installation.html

 ## Mukesh's email
+*Sent to the core team list prior to the meeting.*

 During our Alpha release, we managed to release a one-line bash command for setting up Mathesar.
 But the installation process is opinionated and cannot be easily configured which is what the users expect based on the feedback we received from various sources.